whisthq/whist/mandelbox-images/testing_scripts/README.md

 ## uinput_tester.py

 Creates virtual device nodes using `/dev/uinput` in order to test the uinput driver.
-Contains code that periodically writes to the virtual device node, which is useful for testing if the xserver running on the container is reading from the device files.
-Also contains code that sets up a unix socket, which is useful for testing if the container is able to communicate with the host via a socket.
+Contains code that periodically writes to the virtual device node, which is useful for testing if the xserver running on the mandelbox is reading from the device files.
+Also contains code that sets up a unix socket, which is useful for testing if the mandelbox is able to communicate with the host via a socket.

 Usage: